-Report cards are issued at the end of each nine weeks for students in grades K - 4.
+Report cards are issued at the end of each nine weeks for all students.
 To keep families informed of concerns about students' progress please check Progress Book using the steps above.
 There is one regularly scheduled parent/teacher conference day each semester, however, conferences to discuss students' progress or concerns may be requested by either the school or the parent at any time.